 On a school-led training course, you’ll get the chance to learn on the job in at least two schools, learning from experienced colleagues.
 You’ll receive a combination of classroom teaching and practical training to ensure you become an effective teacher.
 Additionally, you could receive a tax-free £26k bursary or salary while you train.

 School-led courses generally last a year and result in the award of qualified teacher status (QTS).
 Most courses include a postgraduate certificate in education – or PGCE, which is likely to carry with it Master’s-level credits.
-You should check the exact details of individual courses on UCAS Teacher Training.
+You should check the exact details of individual courses, such as if they offer a PGCE, on UCAS Teacher Training.

-There is lots of financial support available to help fund school-led training.
 Depending on your degree class and the subject you want to teach, you could be eligible for a generous tax-fee bursary or scholarship.
-If not, you’ll still have access to a tuition fee and maintenance loan to cover your training.
+With or without a bursary or scholarship, you could access a tuition fee and maintenance loan to cover your training.

 Earn a salary while you train

-You could earn a salary by training on a School Direct (salaried) programme.
-If you’re already working at or have an existing relationship with a school and want to take the next step, then you may want to consider this route.
+You could earn a salary while you train with School Direct (salaried) or the Postgraduate Teaching Apprenticeship.
+Both these training courses are ideal if you are already working at or have an existing relationship with a school and want to take the next step – find out more.